 For breakfast, I ordered the cheese omelette, which came with salsa, bacon (which I don’t eat), and chicken sausage.
 The FA dropped off a tray with a bowl of fruit, yogurt, a croissant, and something that resembled a plate of prison food.
 Seriously, United?
 One piece of chicken sausage?
 And I thought the buck stopped at eliminating limes from the drink cart…

-The only thing that wasn’t a total fail on this flight was the wifi, which was lightening fast.
+The only thing that wasn’t a total fail on this flight was the wifi, which was lightning fast.
 I have to give United credit where it’s due: They do wifi right.
 I did have work the next day, so I got a bunch of writing done, handed the nice FA his laptop charger back, and prepared for landing.

 Unlike the last time I returned from a trip abroad, the folks at immigration gave us no trouble at all and we were through in a matter of minutes.
 There was major backlog at the baggage carousel, but after a good 20 minutes, it started up again and our bags came out.

-As I conveyed about the HNL – NRT segment, United GlobalFirst is simply not worth the points it if it’s the only airline you’re flying on a single itinerary.
+United GlobalFirst is simply not worth the points it if it’s the only airline you’re flying on a single itinerary.
 You’re better off saving your miles and flying business class.
 You still get a lie-flat seat, you get the same terrible service, and I’m pretty sure you’re served the same food.

 With the exception of the male FA, the crew was surly and unpleasant.
 At one point there was some turbulence after dinner and drinks were splashing everywhere.
 You’d think they’d collect glasses as they walked around the cabin, but it took passengers waiving them down to do it.
 The lone standout crew member seemed happy to be doing his job and not like he was an indentured servant contemplating spiking your food if you pissed him off.
 Regardless, I’m glad I got to do this trip in first class and not coach.
-Getting a good night’s sleep and plenty of space to stretch out on a 15 hour flight is nothing I’ll ever take for granted.
+Getting a good night’s sleep and plenty of space to stretch out on a 15-hour flight is nothing I’ll ever take for granted.